-85. Meetings Conducted Remotely
+86. Meetings Conducted Remotely

-- 85.1 by law a meeting may be conducted electronically; and - 85.2 Council decides that a meeting is to be conducted electronically, the Chairperson may, with the consent of the meeting, modify the application of any of the Rules in this Chapter to facilitate the more efficient and effective transaction of the business of the meeting.
+If a Council meeting is conducted wholly or partially by electronic means, the Chair may, with the consent of the meeting, modify the application of any of the Rules in this Chapter to facilitate the more efficient and effective transaction of the business of the meeting.